tonihintikka/AI-chess-analyzer/README.md

    - Type questions or use voice input for coaching
    - Receive personalized advice and analysis

+4. **Voice Coaching**:
+   - Click the microphone icon to start recording
+   - Ask your question or describe the position
+   - Receive both audio and text responses
+   - Voice responses are clear and well-structured

 ## API Documentation

 ### Backend Endpoints